Shopify/pitchfork/docs/CONFIGURATION.md

 If you need to invoke cleanup code that rely on thread local state, you can copy that state with `timeout_info.copy_thread_variables!`, but it's best avoided as the thread local state could contain thread unsafe objects.

+Also note that at this stage, the thread is still alive, if your callback does substantial work, you may want to kill the thread.

 After the callback is executed the worker will exit with status `0`.